House plants that are poisonous for cats

 Jade Plant (Money Plant)

-A succulent which is supposed bring fortune and good luck to their owners – unfortunately they are not so lucky for cats.
+A succulent believed to bring fortune and good luck to its owners - unfortunately, it is not so lucky for cats.
 They are highly toxic causing symptoms such as vomiting, lethargy, depression, and incoordination if ingested.

 Snake Plant